Newport Folk Festival: Films and books

-Establishment of Foundation
+Establishment of foundation

-The Newport Folk Festival has existed in various forms since its creation; founded as a not-for-profit, the festival became a for-profit in the mid-eighties.
+The Newport Folk Festival has existed in various forms since its creation; founded as a not-for-profit, the festival became a for-profit in the mid-1980s.
 However, in 2011, the festival announced it would return to its non-profit status under the umbrella of the Newport Festivals Foundation.
 The Foundation not only strived to sustain the Newport Folk and Newport Jazz Festival, but also expand the impact of its Festivals through educational initiatives that celebrate innovation while preserving the deep traditions inherent in Jazz and Folk music.